FRM5640 – Pharmacoepidemiology Study Design and Manuscript Writing

 Students must complete all written assignments and peer critiques, and attend 80% of class meetings, including online sessions.
 All students will participate in FRM5640 using e-learning platforms.
 Students will be expected to present via videoconference and participate in class discussions.

 Access to teaching

 Assignments are valid for one year.

-- homework assignments (written assignments, oral presentations), counts 20 % of final grade
+- completion of homework assignments, counts 20 % of final grade

-- peer critiques, counts 20 % of final grade
+- completion of peer critiques, counts 20 % of final grade

-- class discussion, counts 10 % of final grade
+- participation class discussion, counts 10 % of final grade

 For access to exam you must have: